Woodbine station: Surface connections

 TTC routes serving the station include:

 Automatic entrance

 In June 2010, the TTC announced plans to add secondary entrances and exits to 3 subway stations on Line 2.
 They were recommended after a fire safety audit due to the stations only having one primary means of emergency access and egress.
-The plan was to construct a new unmanned automated entrance at surface level on Strathmore Boulevard.
+The plan was to construct a new unstaffed automated entrance at surface level on Strathmore Boulevard.
 In order to build these new access points, the TTC expropriated residential land and demolished a home on the northwest corner of Woodbine and Strathmore.
 The decision to do so proved controversial in the neighbourhoods affected; although the TTC stated it would review their plan, it ultimately went ahead.
 Construction of the new unstaffed automated entrance was completed in September 2017.
 It is accessible to Presto card holders only.